merovex-archival/merovex.github.io/_posts/2014-12-29-building-a-brave-new-world.markdown

 - Ombrio
 - Technique
 - Writing
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "I'd like to share with you a curious approach to world-building geography."
+description: I'd like to share with you a curious approach to world-building geography.
 author: Ben Wilson
+tags:
+- Ombrio
+- Technique
+- Writing
 ---
 <!--Lead Paragraph-->
 As the year draws to a close, I've been tinkering with my next writing project.
 This is a fantasy, which requires world-building.
 So, I thought I'd share a bit about my process.